bryanlundberg/cube-state-engine/README.md

 # cube-state-engine

-An eficient math-based representation for simulating and manipulating moves without 3D visualization on the rubiks cube (3x3).
+An efficient representation in memory for tracking the Rubik's cube state on each movement.